chrislopresto/broccoli-scss-lint/README.md

 Specify a configuration file to use

 #### format
-Type: `String`
+Type: `String` | `Array`
 Default: `Default`

 Output format (xml, config).
-If value of this option equals xml, option 'reportFile' cannot be empty
+If value of this option equals xml, option 'reportFile' cannot be empty.
+Also you can set format as array (['xml', 'default'], ['config', 'default'], ['config', 'default', 'xml']) in order to see errors in console and save result in xml file.

 #### reportFile
 Type: `String`